Below Her Mouth: Plot

+n the days that follow, the two women are shown to be miserable without each other.
+Dallas is once again sexually frustrated even after having an erotic encounter with a stripper one night, and, with no one to go to, finds herself asleep in her ex's doorstep, where Joslyn takes her in.
+Rile asks Jasmine why she was never passionate like that with him.
+The morning after in the bathroom, Jasmine apologizes for what she did and Rile comforts her.
+They take time being intimate, attempting to have sex, but when he put himself inside her, Jasmine cries after knowing that she will never be the same fiancée for him, ever again.

 Sometime later, Dallas and Jasmine meet up where they reconcile as Jasmine reveals she told her friends everything about Dallas.

 Production

 The film was shot in Toronto over a period of three and a half weeks in 2015 with an all-female production crew, and subsequently premiered at the 2016 Toronto International Film Festival, followed by a simultaneous release in the United States on April 28, 2017.

 Critical reception

 The film received generally negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 9 critics, indicating "mixed or average" reviews.

 Diego Semerene of Slant Magazine gave the film 0.5 stars out of 4, writing, "The film is an unquestionably pornographic fantasy barely trying to pass as something other than masturbation material."
 He added, "Below Her Mouths stiff acting and dialogue suggest a misguided Blue Is the Warmest Colour influence reduced to the sexy aesthetics of lesbian sex but completely oblivious to that which actually animates the film's impossibly beautiful, unbearably smooth, and perpetually horny bodies."
 Guy Lodge of Variety described it as "a sexually frank but narratively flimsy girl-meets-girl romance that never gets under its gorgeous characters' amply exposed skin."
 Frank Scheck of The Hollywood Reporter called it "an undeniably steamy effort that delivers plenty of heat in its sex scenes, while falling significantly short in dramatic terms."

 Katie Walsh of the Los Angeles Times said: "Despite the female filmmakers at the helm, the film treads into exploitative territory, with the ratio of screen time given to writhing female bodies far outweighing that given to their unique experiences as gay or closeted women in the world."
 Jude Dry of Indiewire wrote: "What, exactly, is below her mouth?
 Her chin?
 Her body?
 Her entire mind and spirit?
 It's a fittingly ambiguous title for a directionless film, late night fare that will be enjoyed by just as many horny men as horny teenage lesbians."